-To accentuate and foster the spirit of innovation that distinguishes the Lynn experience, the core curriculum includes one additional requirement: a specially-designed educational component, the January Term.
-The dates for January term 2015 are January 5 through January 23.
-Students are responsible for taking one Citizenship Project, one Career Preparation, and one Language and Culture course throughout their time at Lynn University.
+To accentuate and foster the spirit of innovation that distinguishes the Lynn experience, the core curriculum includes one additional requirement: a specially-designed educational component, the January Term (J-Term).
+Students are responsible for taking one Citizenship Project, one Career Preparation, and one Language and Culture J-Term course throughout their time at Lynn University.